 Radiating Pain in Your Leg?
 Best to See Your Doctor

-If you experience a sharp, regular or recurring pain shooting or radiating down your leg (known as radiculopathy), you may suffer from a damaged nerve or herniated disc in your spine.
-Advertising Policy Cleveland Clinic is a non-profit academic medical center.
-Advertising on our site helps support our mission.
-We do not endorse non-Cleveland Clinic … Read More
+If you experience a sharp, regular or recurring pain shooting or radiating down your leg (known as radiculopathy), you may suffer from a damaged nerve or herniated disk in your spine.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy